ocramz/sparse-linear-algebra/README.md

 # sparse-linear-algebra

-Sparse linear algebra datastructures and algorithms in pure Haskell
+Sparse linear algebra datastructures and algorithms in Haskell

 TravisCI : [![Build Status](https://travis-ci.org/ocramz/sparse-linear-algebra.png)](https://travis-ci.org/ocramz/sparse-linear-algebra)

+This library provides common linear algebra and numerical analysis functionality, and doesn't require any bindings to external libraries.
+It is not optimized for performance (yet), but it serves as an experimental platform for scientific computation in a purely functional setting.

 Algorithms :